The Garden at The Berkeley, Knightsbridge

 Darby’s, Nine Elms

-Robin and Sarah Gill have reopened their oyster bar, bakery and grill in Embassy Gardens, Nine Elms.
-Its 20-cover terrace has been extended and the restaurant is open for lunch and dinner from Wednesday to Saturday, as well as lunch on Sunday.
-Head on over for dishes such as Cornish crab brioche roll with baby gem and roe mayo; and Lady Hamilton smoked cod, with vesuvio tomato, summer herbs and toasted bread.
+Robin and Sarah Gill are gearing up to reopen their oyster bar, bakery and grill in Embassy Gardens, Nine Elms.
+Book a spot on its 20-cover terrace for dishes such as Cornish crab brioche roll with baby gem and roe mayo; and Lady Hamilton smoked cod, with vesuvio tomato, summer herbs and toasted bread.
 For anyone in need of breakfast, pastries and coffees, they’re available to takeaway through a hatch from 10am on Wednesdays to Sundays.

 3 Viaduct Gardens, Nine Elms, SW11 7AY

-Greek restaurant Opso has reopened with a new summer terrace.
+Greek restaurant Opso launched a terrace last summer.
 The dining space winds its way around the restaurant and features tables for two, four and six diners, seating a maximum of 40.
-The terrace aims to transport guests to the streets of Athens via a new summer menu and selection of Greek wines made for warmer weather.
-From the new menu, which focuses on modern Greek dishes, we like the sound of the raw bar, where you can sample sashimi with thyme and lemon bitters; and taramas – Opso’s take on the classic cod’s roe dish, served with squid ink oil.
+The terrace aims to transport guests to the streets of Athens via a fresh menu and selection of Greek wines made for warmer weather.
+We like the sound of the raw bar, where you can sample sashimi with thyme and lemon bitters; and taramas – Opso’s take on the classic cod’s roe dish, served with squid ink oil.
 Close by, the bar team are on hand to serve up ice-cold glasses of Greek sparkling wines, rosé and a selection of signature cocktails.

 10 Paddington Street, Marylebone, W1U 5QL